cesta-online/article-quarto-template/README.md

 # Contribute CESTA Anthology Entry

 Each CESTA Anthology project entry will be in its own repository.
-You will copy the template from CESTA-Online, create the entry in your own Github account. preview it, and submit it for review.
+You will copy the template from CESTA-Online, create the entry in your own Github account, generate a preview in Github Pages, and submit it for review.
 CESTA-Online uses Quarto.
 Follow the instructions below to set-up your local environment to run Quarto.

 ## Install prerequisites